Back to Recipes

 Directions

-In a large pot or Dutch oven, heat the oil over medium heat.
-Add the onion, bell pepper, celery, and garlic and cook, stirring often, until the vegetables are tender, 5 to 7 minutes.
+1. In a large pot or Dutch oven, heat 2 tablespoons extra-virgin olive oil over medium heat.
+Add 1 cup small-diced yellow onion, 1 cup small-diced green bell pepper, 1 cup thinly sliced celery, and 2 garlic cloves and cook, stirring often, until the vegetables are tender, 5 to 7 minutes.

-Add the salt, black pepper, thyme, paprika, oregano, rosemary, and cayenne and cook, continuing to stir, until the spices are lightly toasted and fragrant, about 2 minutes.
+2. Add 1 teaspoon kosher salt, 1/2 teaspoon freshly ground black pepper, 1 teaspoon dried thyme, 1 teaspoon paprika, 1 teaspoon dried oregano, 1/2 teaspoon dried rosemary, and 1/2 teaspoon cayenne pepper and cook, continuing to stir, until the spices are lightly toasted and fragrant, about 2 minutes.

-Add the chicken broth and bay leaves.
+3. Add 8 cups low-sodium chicken broth and 2 bay leaves.
 Bring the soup to a boil.
-Reduce the heat to a simmer, add the rice, cover, and cook, stirring occasionally, until the rice is tender, about 45 minutes.
+Reduce the heat to a simmer, add 1 cup uncooked wild rice, cover, and cook, stirring occasionally, until the rice is tender, about 45 minutes.

-When the rice is tender, in a small bowl, whisk together the dairy-free creamer (or coconut milk) and arrowroot flour until the flour has dissolved.
+4. When the rice is tender, in a small bowl, whisk together 3/4 cup dairy-free creamer and 2 tablespoons arrowroot flour until the flour has dissolved.
 While gently stirring the soup, slowly pour in the creamer mixture until well combined.

-Stir in the cooked chicken and continue to cook the soup, uncovered and simmering, stirring often until thickened, 5 to 10 more minutes.
+5. Stir in 2 cups diced cooked chicken and continue to cook the soup, uncovered and simmering, stirring often until thickened, 5 to 10 more minutes.

-Stir in the lemon juice.
+6. Stir in 2 tablespoons freshly squeezed lemon juice.
 Taste and adjust the salt and pepper as desired.
 Discard the bay leaves.

-Ladle the soup into bowls and garnish with parsley, if desired.
+7. Ladle the soup into bowls and garnish with 2 tablespoons chopped fresh parsley, if desired.

 Photos